SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 """

-# Compute the DFT coefficients to be applied in the vertical direction
+# Compute the DFT coefficients for vertical and horizontal directions

 coef_vh = flatten_precoding_mat(coef_vh)